AsmaaAlamrawy/PinYourAddress/README.md

 * Build the project
 * Run the App on a Huawei Mobile Device with Android API 4.4 or higher

+### Where to find documentation of the code? ###

+* You can check this file for a simple documentation of the project: https://drive.google.com/file/d/1KHwo_EwCmhgJBcTOPYke7OYuGzSQQ8qv/view?usp=sharing

 ### Who do I talk to? ###